 Parliamentary boundary changes

-The Boundary Commission for England is holding a final public consultation on a proposed new map of constituencies in England.
+The Boundary Commission for England has concluded a review of parliamentary boundaries and proposed new map of constituencies in England have been laid before parliament.

 The aim of this review is to improve local representation, ensure the number of electors is more equal and will see the number of constituencies in the country increase from 533 to 543.